zacharybaca/bounty-hunter-part-one/README.md

-# Bounty Hunter - Part One
+# Bounty Hunter Tracker Application

 This project is a simple web application that allows users to manage bounties.
 It is built with a Node.js and Express backend, and a React frontend.
 The application supports creating, viewing, and managing bounty data.